Host Steve Curwood talks with Colin Dowes, owner of Sprayonmud, a new product used to give the impression that your 4X4 has been off-road.

 DOWSE: They are and they only use them to go and collect the kids from school or go down to the shopping mall.
 Their neighbors think, well, they’ve got that gas guzzler and they don’t go off-road.
 Now they can fool them.

-CURWOOD: Now, Colin, what exactly are the ingredients in Spraymud?
+CURWOOD: Now, Colin, exactly what are the ingredients in Spraymud?

 DOWSE: It’s pure Shropshire mud.